GPU arrays can be created by transferring existing arrays from the workspace to the GPU. Use

 gpuArray must be numeric (for example:

 etc.) or logical.
-(See also Considerations for Complex Numbers.)
+(See also Work with Complex Numbers on a GPU.)

 to retrieve arrays from the GPU to the MATLAB workspace.
 This takes

 an array that is on the GPU represented by a gpuArray object, and

 transfers it to the MATLAB workspace as a regular MATLAB array.

 G = gpuArray(ones(100,'uint32')); D = gather(G); OK = isequal(D,ones(100,'uint32'))